rancher/rancher.github.io/rancher/v1.6/en/cattle/volumes/index.md

 #### Terminology

-A `volume plugin` and `volume driver` are used interchangeably in Docker and Rancher documentation.
-They refer to the same thing: a plugin that provides local or shared persistent volumes to a Docker container.
+`Volume Plugin` and `Volume Driver` are used interchangeably in Docker and Rancher documentation.
+They are referring to the same thing: a [Docker Volume Plugin](https://docs.docker.com/engine/extend/plugins_volume/) that provides local or shared persistent volumes to a Docker container.
+Rancher Volume Plugins (Drivers) are currently implemented as Docker Volume Plugins and may be interacted with the `docker volume` command on any host, but depending on the storage technology, volumes may be accessed by one, some, or all hosts in an environment.
+Rancher handles the complexity of coordinating shared volumes across hosts.
+Examples are: rancher-nfs, rancher-efs, rancher-ebs, pxd (portworx).

-A `storage driver` pertains to how containers and images are stored and managed on your Docker hosts.
+A `Storage Driver` pertains to how containers and images are stored and managed on your Docker hosts.
 Examples are: aufs, btrfs, zfs, devicemapper.
 These drivers are beyond the scope of Rancher.
-More information is available [here](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/).
+Rancher UI conflates the term but is actually referring to `Volume Driver` or `Volume Plugin`.
+More information about storage drivers is available [here](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/).

 ### Managing Volumes

 In this section you’re going to learn how to create persistent volumes that may be shared between containers.
+[Rancher CLI]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cli/) will be used exclusively in these subsections.

+> **Note:** The UI may be used to manage volumes for all volume drivers except `local`.

 #### Create a Volume